dbsoft/dwindows/readme.txt

 Ports to iOS and Android are underway.

 Changes from version 3.1:
+Changed handling of button 3 press and release events.
+    WARNING: This could be a breaking change for apps handling mouse button 3.
+Windows, Mac and GTK now pass button 3 as the mask (value 4) instead of the button number (value 3).
+    OS/2 and the related motion event passed buttons as a mask.
+    In these value 3 is buttons 1 and 2 together.
+Button press and release events are only for a single button... so this would never happen allowing value 3 for button 3.
+    To allow the same code to work for button presses and motion events, I am standardizing on using the masks for both.
+    If you use button 3 press/release, please audit code for 3.2.
 Added initial support for GTK4. --with-gtk4 is now available.
     GTK4 support is less complete than GTK3, a number of features of the GTK3 version are no longer possible in GTK4 like:
     Taskbar icon support, MDI, gravity and non-callback drawing.
+    Also at the time of this writing, WebKitGTK does not officially support GTK4, so HTML is also unsupported.
 Added initial support for Wayland on GTK3 and GTK4.
     Wayland is not in my opinion ready for prime time, many features, possibly a half a dozen functions, dealing with coordinates,